near/docs/docs/bos/tutorial/quickstart.md

 There are two pathways to creating components & applications:

 - [Online IDE](https://near.org/sandbox) - quickly get started w/ zero setup allowing you to instantly prototype & ship code
-- [Local IDE](https://docs.near.org/bos/dev/intro) - get serious and use our BOS DevTools to setup your local dev environment
+- [Local IDE](https://docs.near.org/bos/dev/intro) - get serious and use our NEAR DevTools to setup your local dev environment

 ---